 Have some insight?
 Please e-mail firstname.lastname@example.org.

-It is important that humans supplement with high-quality bio-available multi-minerals as our soils have long been depleted of minerals and farmers only add a few (chemical versions) into the soil while our bodies need 35+ at all times.
+It is important that humans supplement with high-quality bio-available multi-minerals as our soils have long been depleted of minerals and farmers only add a few (chemical versions) into the soil while our bodies need 80+ mineral/trace minerals at all times.
 Natural (earth and food based) formulas are typically more bioavailable and easily recognized by our bodies than synthetic versions.
 The product form, i.e. transdermal lotion or oral supplement in the form of a mineral salt, mineral acid complex, and amino acid mineral chelate all affect bio-availability.
-(See the Magnesium section for more information.)

-We need 80+ minerals at all times!!!!
-Not 3, 5, 15, 25, or 50… but 80+!!!!
+We need 80+ minerals/trace minerals in our tissues/cells at all times!!!!
 And the more stressed our bodies are, the more our bodies consume minerals.
-So for anyone undergoing chronic stress who is not supplementing adequately, their minerals will become depleted, potentially contributing to vitamin dysfunction, physical and mental fatigue, thyroid dysfunction, immune compromise, osteoporosis and more.
+So for anyone undergoing chronic stress who is not supplementing adequately, their minerals will become depleted, potentially contributing to vitamin dysfunction, physical and mental fatigue (perhaps grumpiness), thyroid dysfunction, immune compromise, osteoporosis and more.

-So while a good whole food multi-vitamin (non synthetic) is worthwhile, minerals are more important.
-I typically consume at least five sources of mineral supplements daily, consuming them throughout the day.
-And I only use whole food-based multi-minerals/vitamins rather than synthetic versions, as our bodies assimilate food-based vitamins/minerals much more readily than synthetic versions.
+While a good whole food multi-vitamin (non synthetic) is worthwhile, minerals are more important.
+I typically consume multiple sources of mineral supplements daily, consuming them throughout the day.
+And I try to use only whole food-based multi-minerals/vitamins rather than synthetic versions, as our bodies assimilate food-based vitamins/minerals much more readily than synthetic versions.
 (Be sure you consider products that provide adequate levels of selenium, zinc, magnesium, Vitamins A, C, E, K2, etc.)

-- Himalayan Reduced Sodium Pink Salt Mix, which contains up 85 micro-minerals.
+1. Himalayan Pink Salt Mix, which contains up to 85 micro-minerals.
 I use it to season foods.

-- These are in addition to my leafy greens consumption.
-I typically consume ½ to 1 head of red leaf lettuce (a low-oxalate leafy green) each day.
+7. These are in addition to my leafy greens consumption.
+When I am eating at my best, I typically consume ½ to 1 head of red leaf lettuce (a low-oxalate leafy green) with dandelion greens each day.

 * Whenever you take your supplements, be sure to consume them with meals that contain healthy fats to increase absorbability.
 This is especially true for proteins and minerals, so add healthy oils or fats.
 (See the Healthy Fats section for more information.)